ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Algorithm

 Keep in mind that it is possible that some component functions reached the full sample, while the others did not.
-In such case we set $\cald^i=\mathcal{N}^i$ for each $i\in \{1,...,q\}$ such that $\caln^i=\mathcal{N}^i$ to avoid unnecessary computations.
-For all other components such that $N_k^i<N$ it is possible to use a single-element subsample, i.e., $D_k^i=1$, which minimizes the computational cost of additional sampling.
-The following ratio acts as an additional measure of the adequacy of the trial point
+For each $i\notin M_b^k$ we set $\cald^i=\mathcal{N}^i$, i.e., we have $f_{\D_k^i}(x)=f_{\N_k^i}(x)=f_{\N^i}(x)$.
+For all the other components $i\in M_b^k$ it is possible to use subsamples $\D_k^i$ of arbitrary small sizes.
+In our experiments we set $D_k^i=2$, which keeps the computational cost of additional sampling low.